 This level of transparency has inevitably led to questions about the security of a password manager that operates on an open source level.
-Read on to find out if these concerns are justified, or whether an open-source password manager could actually be safer than a closed-source alternative.
+Read on to find out if these concerns are justified, or whether open-source password managers could actually be safer than closed-source alternatives.

 What’s the difference between closed and open-source password managers?